MuhammadShakir-dev/MuhammadShakir-dev/README.md

 <p align="center">This is Muhammad Shakir</P>
-<p align="center">I'm a passionate Front-end Developer and a UI/UX Designer who loves to Code & design responsive Front-end of websites & applications & Websites UI also, I'm a Content Creator.
+<p align="center">I'm a Goal oriented & passionate Front-end Developer and a creative UI/UX Designer.
+I love to code & design responsive Front-end of websites, applications & website UI.
+I'm a Content Creator at Hashnode & Medium.
 I like to help people with their difficulties.
-Currently, I'm doing my BS-Software Engineering at SMI University Karachi, Pakistan.</p>
+I have a lot of interest in the Opensource community currently, I'm completing my Bs in Software Engineering at SMI University Karachi, Pakistan.</p>
 <p align="center">I'm a Google Developer Student Club (GDSC) Co-Lead.</P>